wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 2. Next, we take the output of the prompt and put it into the test prompt.
 We're using a specific set of execution settings to ensure we're generating structured output.
-   We haven't covered this yet, but the `ResponseFormat` setting is used to tell the LLM we want a structured response that has a `Score` property.
+   We haven't covered this yet, but the `ResponseFormat` setting is used to tell the LLM we want a structured JOSN response that has a `Score` property.
 3. Finally, we deserialize the response to JSON and check if the score is between 3 and 5.
 This is a simple check to see if the response is consistent.